adamtilson/ense271/lab-2/lab-doc.md

     - other asset types may include `videos`, `icons`, `ui elements` (`buttons`), `audio`, `fonts`, `palettes` and `databases`.
     - It is increasingly popular to use assets hosted by third party services, such as icons and fonts, with trade-offs to this approach

-- During design the asset inventory should be done before or in parallel the sitemap.
+- During design the asset inventory should be created before or in parallel the sitemap.
 This way, you are ensuring that your site structure matches your content, and not the other way around.
 This is called `content first` design.

 - It is important to track these assets so that, at a glance, one can easily see which assets are found, and which ones are still needed.
 Highlighting is great for this.
 It can also be useful to see when assets were last updated, to quickly catch ones that might need an update.